 “It wasn’t a particularly fun conversation and not something I really enjoy thinking about as a mother, but I try to be as open and honest with my children as I can and ultimately let them make their own choices.

 “Both boys had lots of questions but they both agreed the thought of helping other children was a noble thing to do.

 “Jacob, 7, is happy he can die ‘like a superhero’ saving other people lives and Zach, 11, is very matter of fact has said he 'won’t be needing them so he doesn’t mind giving them to people who do'.

 “That is what makes this tough decision worthwhile.
 Organ donation isn’t for everyone and that’s perfectly ok too but right now I couldn’t be prouder.”

 Being open and honest

-Gemma, who has stage 4 chronic kidney disease, spoke to Jacob and Zach after her health deteriorated during pregnancy with her third son Teddy.
+Gemma, from the West Midlands, spoke to Jacob and Zach after her health deteriorated during pregnancy with her third son Teddy.